Research Ethics @NMT

 This workshop examines the well-documented phenomenon of sponsorship bias and the ethical issues raised by financial conflicts of interest.
 Facilitated by Professor of Ethics Chris ChoGlueck (CLASS), this interactive lecture features small-group discussions and case studies on managing the negative influences of money on research.
+Participants may attend either in person or via Zoom (email for details).
 It is free and open to all members of the broader NMT community.

 What: “Conflicts of Interest & Sponsorship Bias”